plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 One way to do that would be to tag all your organic (non-paid) social media links with a `utm_medium=social` tag and all your paid social media posts with a `utm_medium=social-paid` tag.

-This will show a clear split in your website referral sources traffic between visitors and activity coming from "social" vs "social-paid".
+This will show a clear split in your website referral traffic between visitors and activity coming from "social" and "social-paid".
+It makes it easier to analyze and understand the results you're getting from your campaigns.

 ### Check the results of each individual social media post